docker/docs/opensource/index.md

 project](https://github.com/moby/moby/blob/master/CONTRIBUTING.md) to learn how to help work on the codebase.

-### Legacy fun
+## Legacy fun and practice

-For practice with GitHub and contributing to a codebase, read through [Contribute to Kitematic](/opensource/kitematic/index.md) which incorporates the kind of walkthrough that we originally provided as a contributor guide here.
+For practice with GitHub and contributing to a codebase, read through [Contribute to Kitematic](/opensource/kitematic/index.md) which incorporates the kind of walkthrough we originally provided as an open source contributor guide here.
 See also, the [Kitematic README](https://github.com/docker/kitematic/blob/master/README.md), and the [Kitematic user guide](/kitematic/userguide.md).